-All information displayed in this blog post serves to demonstrate how polyphasic sleeping is related to the Pareto principle with regards to its overall sleep mechanics and shed light on how polyphasic sleepers can make use of the Pareto principle to achieve more with less work.
+All information in this blog post serves to demonstrate how polyphasic sleeping has to do with the Pareto principle.
+The correlation is with regards to its overall sleep mechanics.
+This helps shed light on how polyphasic sleepers can make use of the Pareto principle to achieve more with less work.

-Vilfredo Damaso Pareto was a well-respected Frenchman of Italian heritage who had an illustrious academic career in Engineering, Economics, Management, Sociology and Moral Philosophy combined1.
-He was then known for the widely applied “80-20” principle in various fields (e.g, economics, wealth distribution, equality, and even in nature)1,2.
+Vilfredo Damaso Pareto was a well-respected Frenchman of Italian heritage.
+In addition, he had an illustrious academic career in Engineering, Economics, Management, Sociology and Moral Philosophy combined1.
+Later, he created the widely applied “80-20” principle in various fields (e.g, economics, wealth distribution, equality and even in nature)1,2.
 This principle originally suggested that “20% of Europe’s population now owned 80% of its wealth”2.

-However, more research about polyphasic sleeping’s mechanisms is necessary to fully determine whether it is a healthy and long-lasting example of the Pareto principle.
+However, more research about polyphasic sleeping’s mechanisms is necessary to fully determine if it is a healthy and long-lasting example of the Pareto principle.

-Real World Application of the Pareto Principle
+Real-world Application of the Pareto Principle

-These examples stress on the importance of some of the most valuable assets – in a workplace setting, there are always top-notch workers that contribute to the majority of the profit; roughly speaking, patients in critical conditions will require a lot more resources to save their lives than patients with only mild conditions.
-Likewise, on a large scale, most of the activities humans choose to partake in are not important – only a small percentage of them actually matters.
+These examples stress on the importance of some of the most valuable assets.
+In a workplace setting, there are always top-notch workers that contribute to the majority of profit; roughly speaking, patients in critical conditions will require a lot more resources to save their lives than patients with only mild conditions.
+Likewise, on a large scale, most of the activities humans choose to partake in are not important.
+Only a small percentage of them actually matters.

 Applications in Polyphasic Sleeping

-1. Sleep efficiency – less is more
+Sleep efficiency – less is more

-2. Prioritization of activities on a polyphasic lifestyle
+Prioritization of activities on a polyphasic lifestyle

 Figure 1.
 Three priorities on Tri Core 1 (Example 1)